pytchlang/pytch-vm/doc/source/developer/actor.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``Stage`` has ‘Backdrops’ (whose size is assumed to be 480x360 and
-whose ‘centre’ is the actual centre) instead of ‘Costumes’.
+whose ‘origin’ is the actual centre) instead of ‘Costumes’.
 The
 ``Stage`` has no location or size, and is always shown.

 The ``Stage`` should always appear at the ‘back’ of the rendering.
 Until